thequantumturtle/thequantumturtle.github.io/courses/2026-Fall-17617/homepage.md

 Class room is at 3SC 265.
 The class is in person.
 I encourage you to come to class.
 Remote access details, if needed, will be posted later.

 ## Course Goals
-Students will gain familiarity with current universal gate quantum computing tools and technology.
-Students will also become comfortable with several QC algorithms and their implementation on state of the art quantum computer simulators and hardware.
+Students will learn to build, reason about, and run universal gate quantum programs using contemporary tools.
+By the end of the mini, students will be comfortable implementing several foundational quantum algorithms on simulators and current quantum hardware, and evaluating the gap between textbook algorithms and real machines.

 ## Materials
 Course materials, assignments, and announcements will be posted here and/or on Canvas.